CHAPTER 3

 1-3-3 NUISANCES:

-A. Purpose: Unlawful, unkempt, unsafe, unsanitary, improperly maintained premises, properties, sidewalks and easements, premises where illegal and/or code violating conduct occur, and chronic nuisance properties within the City, create potentially grave habitability, health, safety, sanitation, and welfare concerns for the City, its residents and guests, and for the value and economic well-being of the premises and properties and premises and/or property owners in Renton.
+A. Purpose: Unlawful, unkempt, unsafe, unsanitary, improperly maintained premises, properties, sidewalks and easements, premises where illegal and/or code violating conduct occur, and nuisances and chronic nuisance properties within the City, create potentially grave habitability, health, safety, sanitation, and welfare concerns for the City, its residents and guests, and for the value and economic well-being of the premises and properties and premises and/or property owners in Renton.

 B. Definitions: For the purposes of this Chapter, unless it is plainly evident from context that a different meaning is intended, the following words and phrases shall be defined as follows, and the singular and plural of each word shall be interchangeable when necessary to carry out the intent of this Chapter: